 A technologically resilient environment

 Because the docks and other technological elements in the space are totally modular and mobile, they offer a high degree of flexibility.
-Unlike spaces with fixed installations, the Momentum Experience Centre employs technology that is easily updatable, upgradable and replaceable, keeping it at the forefront of innovation.
+Unlike spaces with fixed installations, the Wavespace Experience Centre employs technology that is easily updatable, upgradable and replaceable, keeping it at the forefront of innovation.

 Results that demonstrate the success of the project

-Today, the Momentum Experience Centre at EY is a high-value-added, state-of-the-art and bespoke space.
+Today, the Wavespace Experience Centre at EY is a high-value-added, state-of-the-art and bespoke space.
 Since its inception, it has been the place where EY converts leads into clients and generates new business opportunities.
 The return on investment for the centre is highly positive, and EY reports that its conversion rate on potential business has increased as a result.

 There is also an extremely high demand for the space within the organisation.
 The internal waiting list for booking the centre is a clear testament to its success.